harlyq/aframe-mesh-particles-component/README.md

 **duration** - no new particles will be generated after this duration (seconds). if negative, particles are generated forever. changing the duration will restart the particle system (number) defualt -1

+**editorObject** - if true, provide a bounding box which is viewable in the editor (does not work for world relative particles) (*boolean*) default false

 **enableInEditor** - if true, the particle system will run while the AFrame Inspector is active (*boolean*) default false

 **entity** - entity which contains the geometry for the particle. if no entity is specified use this component's entity (*selector*) default null

+**frustumCulled** - if false, then always render the particle system, even if outside of the camera view.
+This is useful for world relative particle systems that move around a lot, because the bounds are only associated with the current position, and not any prior positions (*boolean*) default true

 **geoName** - object3D name used for the particle geometry (*string*) default mesh